Corvimae/pokemon-ranger/docs/routefiles.md

 :::::::
 ```

+### Stat Contexts

+If a `damage` directive is located within a `pokemon` block and the `pokemon` block has its stats defined (see below), the damage table will use the stats of that Pokémon for all of its calculations unless otherwise specified.

+This is optional; if you're defining a bunch of damage tables, this allows you to specify stats once, but if you don't add any damage tables for the encounter, it won't do anything.

+If the `stats` attribute is defined, its values will be used as provided.
+Otherwise, the stats at the time of the encounter are calculated using `level`, `baseStats`, `ivs`, and `evs`.

 ### Attributes

+All Pokémon block attributes are optional.

 `info` (string) - Text to display next to the Pokémon's name.

 `infoColor` (string) - The color of the info text.
 Any color accepted by `:info` is accepted here (see [below](#inline-info)).

+`level` (number) - The level of the Pokémon.

+`baseStats` (string) - A JSON-formatted array of the Pokémon's base stats (for example, `[90, 50, 34, 60, 44, 70]`).
+If you specify `stats`, this value is unused.

+`ivs` (string) - A JSON-formatted array of the Pokémon's IV values.
+If you specify `stats`, this value is unused.

+`evs` (string) - A JSON-formatted array of the Pokémon's EV values.
+If you specify `stats`, this value is unused.

+`stats` (string) - A JSON-formatted array of the Pokémon's stats at the time of the encounter.

+`nature` (string) - The nature of the Pokémon.

+`type` - he elemental type of the Pokémon.
+If the Pokémon has more than one type, separate them with a slash (for example, `Ghost/Flying`).
+Types are case insensitive.
+If the type is specified, damage tables will calculate type effectiveness automatically.

 ## Variables